 4. Thanks in advance

-This sign-off presumes that the recipient will take the action you’ve requested, so it may come off as pretentious.
+This sign-off presumes that the recipient will take the action you requested, so it may appear pretentious.

 Instead, use something like “thanks for the help” to lessen the implication while conveying the same message.